SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 - What Javascript modules are

-	- A set of functions to be included in applications
+	* a set of functions to be included in applications

-    - Reusable pieces of code that supercharge our productivity
+    * reusable pieces of code that supercharge our productivity

 - IIFE Modules
-    - Enabling data encapsulation:
+    * enabling data encapsulation

 ```js
 var myModule = (function() {